Skip to content

 Mini-FAQ

-• Where should the choke go? — About 0.05–0.10 λ down the coax (~4–8 m on 80 m).
+• Where should the choke go? — A good starting point is about 0.05–0.10 λ down the coax, roughly 4–8 m on 80 m.
+Final placement should be confirmed by common-mode current measurement or field testing.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.